AlexRuppert/gothic-quotes/README.md

 ![Screenshot](https://i.imgur.com/q7dkSth.png)

 This tool does not contain any material from the gothic games.
-To generate the search database, it uses the locally installed games directories.
+To generate the search database, it uses the locally installed games.

 Installation and usage requires some basic understanding of command line tools.